-- If funding remaining funding - Applicants will receive feedback on resubmitting applications
+- May open for remaining funding - First round applicants will receive feedback on resubmitting applications

 Project Narrative

 - 1. Project Executive Summary.
 What are objectives, activities, and outcomes? - 2.
 Project Location.
 Where located and what communities benefit? - 3.
 Anticipated Customer Benefits and Equity.
 Anticipated customer benefits, for which communities, and how it will reach historically underserved populations. - 4.
 Funding Objectives.
 How it meets the funding objectives, why is it not funded.